-To acquire a DVD copy of my favorite movie, Death Takes a Holiday (1934), I had to buy the 1998 remake, Meet Joe Black: The Ultimate Edition.
-I ordered a used copy, figuring that whereas the DVD of the new film, which stars Brad Pitt, might well be scratched from frequent use, the bonus disc, with the Fredric March original, would probably be flawless.
+To acquire a DVD copy of one of my favorite movies, Death Takes a Holiday (1934), I had to buy the 1998 remake, Meet Joe Black: The Ultimate Edition.
+I ordered a used copy, figuring that whereas the DVD of the new film, which stars Brad Pitt, might well be “scratched” from frequent use, the bonus disc, with the Fredric March original, would probably be flawless.
 Mr. Pitt’s young fans don’t like old black-and-white movies — one reason why the older film isn’t out on DVD by itself.
+(2010 Update: It is now.
+And in several formats, including streaming.)

-Watching one and then the other hints at how views of death have changed in less than a century.
+Watching the new version and then the older hints at how views of death have changed in less than a century.

 Death Takes a Holiday, adapted from Alberto Casella’s 1924 play, La Morta in Vacanza, is the story of Death’s decision to take a few days off.
 When we first meet him, Death is a shadowy, faceless figure come to the estate of Duke Lambert (Guy Standing), not to take the duke’s soul but to seek knowledge: “There is something about me that men fear,” Death says, “and that makes them cling to their existence.
 I must find out what it is.”
 So he assumes the human form of one Prince Sirki, recently deceased.